macccorehenni/OCStories/Celesteia/Celesteia.md

 "Yes, I do."
 She looked thoughtfully out the window in front of her, then frowned.
 "Is this it?"
 "Yes, looks a little crowded, eh?"
 The Leader smiled, the gesture quickly turned sour by a thought.
 "But I'm having trouble managing it.
 I need help."
 "Huh, do you have siblings?
 I don't—"
-"They all disowned me, not the least the
+"They all disowned me, not the least the Light Side of the Moon.
+He thought I was crazy for _wanting_ to take on death.
+I feel maligned, hence your job— protect those who are not ready to cross the bridge from doing so.
+I need your help gaining my siblings' trust back."
+"Why me?"
+Celesteia wondered, very much to steel herself